raiyan74/JavaFX-Pixel-Sorter/README.md

 - Use any IDE to make a Java project.
 - Add javaFX library to your project.
 - Add PixelSortApp.java and RunApp.java from the repository to your project as seperate classes.
+- Edit the package name according to your project.
 - Run the project from RunApp class's main method.